 - Chikritzhs T, Gray D, Stockwell T, Stearne A, Pascal R & Saggers S 2004.
 Applying national indicators of alcohol-related harms to Indigenous Australians: a discussion paper.
 National Drug Research Institute, Curtin University of Technology, Perth.

-- DSS (Australian Government Department of Social Services) 2012.
+- DSS (Department of Social Services) 2012.
 Cape York Welfare Reform Evaluation.
 Canberra: DSS.

 - Fitzpatrick JP, Latimer J, Carter M, Oscar J, Ferreira ML, Carmichael Olson H et al. 2015.
 Prevalence of fetal alcohol syndrome in a population-based sample of children living in remote Australia: the Lililwan Project.
-Journal of Paediatrics & Child Health 51:450-7.
+Journal of paediatrics and child health 51:450-7.

 - Fitzpatrick JP, Oscar J, Carter M, Elliott EJ, Latimer J, Wright E et al. 2017.
 The Marulu Strategy 2008–2012: overcoming fetal alcohol spectrum disorder (FASD) in the Fitzroy Valley.
 Australian and New Zealand journal of public health 41:467-73.